aschmitz/Can-I-Take-This-Class/README.md

 It works best on classes where you need one of every type of section.
 For other classes, you can use the table provided under the prediction to see what your chances would really be.

 ## For developers
 Want to use these predictions in your own project?
-Check out the [API](https://github.com/ajcord/Can-I-Take-This-Class/wiki/API-Docs)!
+Check out the [API docs](docs/api.md)!